kwakyewatemingamoako1-ui/NETWORKWALKS-B083-WK3-PM3/README.md

 Beyond technical execution, a core focus of this assignment was capturing clear, professional evidence to document every phase of the security auditing process.

-Here is a clean, professional, and visually engaging rephrasing of your objectives, formatted with bullet points and emojis for your GitHub README:

 ---
 <br>